- MEN'S WATCHES

-Mechanical watch movements - whether an automatic wind or a manual wind - are comprised of small gears, miniature screws & paper-thin springs.
-From a perspective of bringing it all together in a small watch and getting it to work accurately is an amazing feat to begin with.
+Mechanical watch movements - whether an automatic wind or a manual wind - are comprised of small gears, miniature screws and paper-thin springs.
+To combine all these miniscule pieces, and create a working, accurate watch is an amazing feat to begin with.

-A mechanical wristwatch, especially the modern ones with a jeweled movement, can last forever with the right care, as well as be brought back to life if in reasonable condition.
+Mechanical wristwatches, especially modern ones with jeweled movements, can last forever with the right care.
+They can, as well, be brought back to life if in reasonable condition.

 Accuracy is dependant on a few variables, such as: